Pedro Gamero del Castillo

 Pedro Gamero del Castillo (20 November 1910, in Seville – 9 December 1984, in Madrid) was a Spanish politician and figure in the Spanish Civil War.
+He was a member of FET y de las JONS and the Catholic Association of Propagandists.

 Early years

 Gamero first entered politics whilst attending the University of Seville where he was leader of the student movement.
 Initially a member of the monarchist Acción Española he joined the Falange in July 1936 and was soon appointed Civil Governor of Seville.
 He was involved in talks with Carlists leaders in Lisbon in 1937 over merging with the Falange but the contacts failed because of his endorsement of Don Juan de Borbon as rightful heir to the throne of Spain, although subsequently Franco merged the two movements by decree.
 Following the establishment of the Falange Española Tradicionalista y de las Juntas de Ofensiva Nacional-Sindicalista later that same year Gamero was appointed to its Junta Politica, confirming his status as the rising star of the movement.
 In the final days of the civil war he served with the Spanish Navy.